codemanus/zentime-tracker/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and styling with [`tailwindcss`](https://tailwindcss.com/docs/installation).
 Additional plugins were added to the `tailwindcss` configuration such as `@tailwindcss/typography` and `@tailwindcss/forms`.

+The project was created with the purpose of better hour tracking for the licensure of medical professions such as LMFT and more, instead of using excel spreadsheets.

 ## Getting Started

 First, run the development server: